 The faculty representative to the Academic Senate Council must have the majority of his/her load allocated within the respective area (department) he/she represents, and may be either a full- or part-time member of the faculty.

-The method of electing a departmental representative shall be determined by the members of each department and shall include open nominations and elections in a process that allows any within the department to serve.
+The method of electing a respective area departmental representative shall be determined by the members of each department and shall include open nominations and elections in a process that allows any within the department to serve.
 A department may also elect an alternate representative to serve in the case of the absence of the primary representative.
 Departmental representatives shall be elected and ready to serve no later than the 1st day of June.

 4. Election of division representatives